Mental Health

 Option 2: Short-term therapy, usually 3 sessions, help with finding long-term care

-This is where you usually start and get an appointment really quickly.
-There is an initial consultation in which the situation is clarified and it’s discussed what could help you.
-Then there are some follow-up consultations.
+This is where you usually start and can get an appointment really quickly.
+There is an initial consultation in which you can discuss your situation and discuss options for help.
+Then, there are some follow-up consultations.
 For many, this is enough to be able to study again!

 Make an appointment by email with our TU-internal Psychosocial Student Counseling (If you have difficulty reaching Ms. Springer, send us an email to sozial@htu.at).

 Or make an appointment with the Psychological Student Counseling.
-There are also group offers available on the topic of learning and study organization.
+There are also group services available on the topic of learning and study organization.

-Either our TU-internal Psychosocial Student Counseling and explain your emergency situation to get an appointment faster or call the Psychosocial Emergency Service.
+Use either our TU-internal Psychosocial Student Counseling and explain your emergency situation to get an appointment faster or call the Psychosocial Emergency Service.
 The focus of the Psychosocial Emergency Service is on psychiatric emergencies.
-There are psychiatrists on site who can make a diagnosis and prescribe medication.
+There are psychiatrists on-site who can make a diagnosis and prescribe medication.

-Option 4: Find a psychologist yourself and pay yourself or apply for a health insurance subsidy
+Option 4: Find a psychologist on your own and pay yourself or apply for a health insurance subsidy

 You can find a psychologist/psychotherapist yourself, e.g. at the Professional Association of Austrian Psychologists or at the Austrian Federal Association for Psychotherapy.
 They will tell you their hourly rate and you pay yourself.
 You can apply for a cost subsidy from your health insurance company via the therapist.
 You will always receive a cost subsidy for the first 10 sessions, for all further sessions you have to submit a very detailed application.
 Nevertheless, you still bear the costs predominantly yourself.